berenger-eu/tbfmm/paper/paper.md

 While `SPETABARU` supports commutative `write` access, `OpenMP` only supports it from version 5 with the `mutexinout` data access.
 `OpenMP` version 5 is currently not fully supported by the compilers, however, when a compiler that supports this access will be used with `TBFMM`, the `mutexinout` will be activated automatically.

 ## Periodicity

 The periodicity consists of considering that the simulation box is repeated in all directions, as shown by \autoref{fig:periodicillu}.
 Computing the FMM algorithm with periodicity is usually done in two steps.
 In the first one, the regular algorithm and tree are used, however, when the algorithm needs cells outside of the boundaries, it selects cells at the opposite side of the simulation box.
-In the second step, a numerical model is used to compute a potential that represents the world outside the simulation box.
+While in the second step, a numerical model is used to compute a potential that represents the world outside the simulation box.
 Such a model could be the Ewald summation [@407723].

 ![In the periodic FMM, the simulation box is considered to be in the middle of an infinite volume of the same kind.